 With these circuits called [AM]2 (Analog Memory, Amplifier and Multiplexer), the capture sequence can be made in the first memory in parallel with a readout sequence and/or processing sequence of the previous image stored in the second memory (see Figure 8).
 With this strategy, the frame rate can be increased without reducing the exposure time.
 Indeed, it is possible to double the speed of acquisition.
-Simulations of the chip show that frame rates up to 10 000 frames per second can be achieved.
+Simulations of the chip show that frame rates up to 10 000 frames per second can be achieved with a brightness superior to 15 000 luxes.